eClass and Canvas Support

 Smart Exam Monitor (SEM) in Canvas - For Instructors

-Smart Exam Monitor (SEM) is a 3rd-party external tool that allows instructors to proctor online exams remotely that can now be setup and used in Canvas.
-SEM can be used for remote proctoring a variety of assessment activities in Canvas such as quizzes and Assign2.
+Smart Exam Monitor (SEM) is a 3rd-party external tool that allows instructors to proctor Canvas online exams remotely.
+SEM can be used for providing security for a variety of assessment activities in Canvas.
 Different SEM sessions can be created within courses for different offerings of exams (see Recommended practices below).
 It can also be used as a monitoring tool for other web-based activities.

 SEM uses the student's webcam and microphone to confirm their identity and then record them during a remote exam attempt.
 Their onscreen activity is also recorded and the system intelligently monitors for suspicious activities.
-It is authorized under the UofA's Security and Privacy policies.
+This tool is authorized under the UofA's Security and Privacy policies.

 System requirements for using SEM: